Klithik/Klithik/README.md

 - My interfaces are shit
-- Stay cool, Stay in school and Smoke crack
+- Stay cool, stay in school and smoke crack